TheCaptainCraken/Advent-of-Code-2023/.github/pull_request_template.md

 # Day < n > in < language >

 >**OPTIONAL**: give a brief description of how you solved this problem.
-What where the most interesting and/or difficult parts of this day?
+What were the most interesting and/or difficult parts for this day?
 How much time did it take?

 ## This PR solves